utop1an/locm3/READEME.md

             for each domain and instance -> generate several valid seqs -> test on l_domain for each domain and instance -> generate several invalid seqs (the last action is invalid) -> test on l_domain final_exe = [ exe / (1-(1/len))]
             (random walks, avoid similar nodes to be explored)

         - random walk may gen seqs with transitions that never appeared in the training data, but still valid -> exe_valid < exe_l
             (adding invariants? currently sas+ is used to generate seqs, which already included some mutex info?)
         - maybe not generate another random walk for invalid, just replace the last action with an invalid one?
         - increase the number of invalid actions? but how to define invalid actions after invalid actions? [pickA stackBC (pickB?putA?pickD?)]
-        - use first fail exe? no...
+        - todo: use first fail exe on invalid ones

     - option3:
         - adding constraints when generating plans
         - type/equality/inequality constraints
+        - for each pair of arg, if they are always not equal? if sometimes we see they are equal?...

         - woking...
         - still depends on (transitions/actions in the) evidenced plans